 - Dr. Bill Lagakos, Calories Proper.
 Bill has been quite active in both Twitter and his blog in helping promote (with reservations) the work Tim and I are doing.
 Bill and Tim are collaborating on a separate project, but it's Top Secret.

 - Jimmy Moore, everyone's favorite low carb advocate.
 I took Jimmy to task, he showed what he was made of; not fear, and I can have any level of disagreement with a man but honesty and fearlessness overshadow that always.
 Jimmy walks that talk, with me.

-- Dr. BG (Grace), Animal Pharm.
+- Dr. BG (Grace), Animal Pharm (link removed).
 Grace worked behind the scenes for months on RS potential, emailing out to various PBWs (Paleo Big Wigs), trying to get them to take a look.
-Tim also collaborated with her in a 7-Part series on her blog dealing with SIBO.
+Tim also collaborated with her in a 7-Part series on her blog dealing with SIBO (link removed).
 Grace has now been incorporated into the book as Science Editor.
 I just now got an email from Tim about how well they're working together.